psadmin-io/psft-validation/README.md

 You can run the PeopleSoft Validation Test Plan from Rundeck.
 Pass in the environment name and credentials.
 The job will pick a batch server for this environment to run on.
 It will first copy the latest version of this JMeter Library, then run the test plan.
 If there are any errors in the test plan log, the Rundeck job will fail.

 # Environment User Properties
 Each environment has its own *user.properties* file.
-This can be found at `data\env\$ENVNAME.properties`.
+This can be found at `data\$ENVNAME.properties`.
 Below is an example of a properties file.

 ```
 # Thread Group Settings